Find out on the spot if you’ve been accepted into our Acting program

 Don’t like waiting?
-No problem, did you know you can submit an audition self-tape to us for review at any time.
-Call our admissions office at 1-800-661-4101 to find out how.
+No problem.
+Did you know you can submit a self-taped audition for us to review at any time?
+Call our Admissions office at 1-800-661-4101 to find out how.

-- Select & learn one monologue and one scene from contemporary film, TV or theatre scripts (no more than ONE minute each).
+- Select and learn one monologue and one scene from contemporary film, TV or theatre scripts (no more than ONE minute each).

-- You need to bring two copies of the scene and monologue with you: one for the reader/panel & one copy for yourself.
+- You need to bring two copies of the scene and monologue with you: one for the reader/panel and one copy for yourself.